Dornier Do 17: Radial variants

 Unlike the P-2, the Do 17R-1 did not see series production.
 The experiences of the Spanish Civil War proved that unarmed aircraft were easy prey for fighter aircraft.
 The R-1 was to be a fast long-range reconnaissance aircraft with two additional fuel cells inside the fuselage aft of the bomb bay.
-Two variants were suggested, the first (variant I) had a single Rb 50/30 and two Rb 20/30 cameras, while variant II had a third fuel cell to replace the rear Rb 20/30.
+Two variants were suggested, the first (variant I) had a Rb 50/30 and two Rb 20/30 cameras, while variant II had a third fuel cell to replace the rear Rb 20/30.
 The aircraft had a gross weight of 7250 kg but could be overloaded to 7500 kg in emergencies.
 The crew usually numbered three, but a fourth was added depending on the missions to be flown.
 To achieve a high performance at increased altitudes two DB 600 Gs were to be used.
 The power plants were tested in the Do 17R V1 prototype registered D-ABEE.
 The second, the R V2, registered D-ATJU, received the even more powerful DB 601 Aa engines.
-The power plant of the R-1s that did exist are not known.
+The power plant of the R-1s that did exist is not known.

 The lessons from the Spanish Civil War had led Dornier's designers to incorporate more defensive machine guns.
 Battles with Soviet-built fighter aircraft had demonstrated that the Dornier was not as fast and invulnerable as was first thought.
 To cope with this, a completely new pod-like cockpit was designed to give the crew more room and better visibility.
 The roof was extended upward over the line of the fuselage, sloping down to meet it just in front of the wing.
 The dorsal gun was moved to the rear of the pod where it had a considerably better field of fire.
-Likewise, the floor was dropped under the fuselage as a Bola casemate-style defensive armament emplacement, and the ventral gun moved to the back of the Bola, allowing it to fire directly to the rear.
-The changes in the roof and floor made the whole front of the aircraft much larger.
-The rest of the airframe remained the same.
+The floor was dropped under the fuselage as a Bola casemate-style defensive armament emplacement, and the ventral gun moved to the back of the Bola, allowing it to fire directly to the rear.
+The changes in the roof and floor made the front of the aircraft much larger and the rest of the airframe remained the same.
 The new cockpit design was nicknamed Kampfkopf (German: "battle head").